olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 Credits.
 Additional information on credit usage can be found in the *Quantinuum Systems User Guide* under the *Examples* tab on the `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__.
-Users and groups are initially allocated 500 HQC's and 2000 eHQC's at the beginning of each month, but requests for increased allocations will be reviewed by the QRUC.
+Users and groups are initially allocated 500 HQC's and 2000 eHQC's at the beginning of each month, but requests for increased allocations should be submitted (with a brief explanation) to help@olcf.ornl.gov and will be reviewed by the QRUC.